Welsh cuisine: Beer

 Wine and beer, especially of the home-made varieties, were central to socialising in Wales, as they were in England.
 This remained the case even when tea gained popularity in England, supplanting home-made alcohol.
 Beer is now the national drink of Wales, although Welsh beers never gained the status of other British beers, such as stout or English ales.
-This was in part due to the breweries keeping promotion of their products to a minimum so as not to upset the temperance movement in Wales.
+This was in part due to the breweries keeping promotion of their products to a minimum so as not to upset the temperance movement associated with the strong Methodist church movement in Wales.

 The temperance movement remained a strong influence though, and when new breweries were set up, the outcry led to the Welsh Sunday Closing Act in 1881, an act that forced the closure of public houses in Wales on a Sunday.
-Wales' passion for beer remained; the Wrexham Lager Beer Company opened in 1881, as the first lager producer in Britain.
+Wales's passion for beer remained; the Wrexham Lager Beer Company opened in 1881, as the first lager producer in Britain.
 The Felinfoel Brewery made a deal with the local tin works and became the first brewery in Europe to put beer in cans.